Tongan Kava Ceremony-Taumafa Kava: Scientific origins of kava

-Taumafa Kava - Tongan Royal Kava Ceremony
+Taumafa Kava: Tongan Royal Kava Ceremony

-The Taumafa Kava is held when the king of Tonga is installed with the title, Tuʻi Kanokupolu and made the hau, or reigning sovereign and champion of all of Tonga.
-This ceremony however may take place for funerary rights of the king or members of the royal household.
-At the Taumafa Kava, often another ceremony takes place simultaneously, the pongipongi hingoa, where a noble title is installed upon a former nobles heir.
-At the pongipongi hingoa, the traditional food gifts found in the Taumafa Kava are often provided by that soon-to-be noble and his kāīnga and ha’a, distant relatives and clan.
-If the king is not presiding at the kava ceremony then it is not a Taumafa Kava.
-A noble kava ceremony of the nobility and chiefs are referred to as ‘ilo kava, whereas kava ceremonies by the commoner class are often referred to simply as kava, or ouau kava, kava ceremony.
+The Taumafa Kava is held when the King of Tonga is installed with the title Tuʻi Kanokupolu and made the hau, or reigning sovereign and champion of all of Tonga.
+This ceremony, however, may take place for funerary rites of the King or members of the royal household.
+At the Taumafa Kava, another ceremony often takes place simultaneously: the pongipongi hingoa, where a noble title is installed upon a former noble's heir.
+At the pongipongi hingoa, the traditional food gifts found in the Taumafa Kava are often provided by that soon-to-be noble and his kāinga (distant relatives) and haʻa (clan).
+If the King is not presiding at the kava ceremony, then it is not a Taumafa Kava.
+A noble kava ceremony of the nobility and chiefs is referred to as ʻilo kava, whereas kava ceremonies by the commoner class are often referred to simply as kava or ouau kava (kava ceremony).

 Arrangement

-The correct arrangement of the Taumafa Kava is of utmost importance as the traditional seating of the Taumafa Kava follow strict protocols that also follow historical events that determine seating arrangements.
-The kava protocol and arrangement of chiefs, food, and the execution of ceremony is accomplished by the king's clan, the Ha’a Ngata.
-Members of the Ngata clan surround the king's ‘alofi, kava ring, carrying clubs and spears to protect the sacredness of the ceremony and to "remind" the chiefs of their need to follow protocol.
-The Kava ceremony is said to also be arranged according to the layout of the great kalia, or double-hulled sailing vessel of Tonga's past.
-Tevita Fale, traditional knowledge holder from the ancient capital of Tonga in Lapaha also states that the kava circle is the universe, as the king anciently was thought to be the sun, the rope extended him from the tāno’a was the equator, and both sides of circle represented the opposing hemispheres.
+The correct arrangement of the Taumafa Kava is of utmost importance as the traditional seating of the Taumafa Kava follows strict protocols that also follow historical events that determine seating arrangements.
+The kava protocol and arrangement of chiefs, food, and the execution of the ceremony is accomplished by the King's clan, the Haʻa Ngata.
+Members of the Ngata clan surround the King's ʻalofi (kava ring), carrying clubs and spears to protect the sacredness of the ceremony and to "remind" the chiefs of their need to follow protocol.
+The kava ceremony is said to also be arranged according to the layout of the great kalia (double-hulled sailing vessel) of Tonga's past.
+Tevita Fale, a traditional knowledge holder from the ancient capital of Tonga in Lapaha, also states that the kava circle is the universe; the King anciently was thought to be the sun, the rope extended from him from the tānoʻa was the equator, and both sides of the circle represented the opposing hemispheres.

-Procedure and Preparation
+Procedure and preparation

-Some have argued that it is not sufficient to provide the entirety of the ceremony with all ceremonial words and orders given by the king's talking chief.
-Attempts at detailing the kava ceremony have been made before, especially noted is Gifford, however, although a great addition to the academy, many have said the mistakes in language, meaning, and ritual that he summarizes do not accurately depict the ceremony.
-The entirety of the ceremony is outlined in Tongan for students in the Kingdom of Tonga but the meanings of angi, ritualized orders, are ancient and carry cultural nuances and socio-cultural meanings generally unfamiliar to foreigners.
-The film Kava Kuo Heka, has been cited as a proper depiction of the importance of the kava ceremony to Tongans, partially due to video recording as narrated and explained by Faivaola.
+Some have argued that it is not sufficient to provide the entirety of the ceremony with all ceremonial words and orders given by the King's talking chief.
+Attempts at detailing the kava ceremony have been made before, notably by Gifford; however, although a great addition to the academy, many have said the mistakes in language, meaning, and ritual that he summarizes do not accurately depict the ceremony.
+The entirety of the ceremony is outlined in Tongan for students in the Kingdom of Tonga, but the meanings of angi (ritualized orders) are ancient and carry cultural nuances and socio-cultural meanings generally unfamiliar to foreigners.
+The film Kava Kuo Heka has been cited as a proper depiction of the importance of the kava ceremony to Tongans, partially due to video recording as narrated and explained by Faivaola.